corevalue-technologies/org-member-stats/README.md

 ## Getting Started

 First for this you have to generate your Personal Access Token.
 Look [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for guide.
-Then just copy and paste your access token in `src/main.js` <b>line no. 16</b>.
 Its just a try-out project and uses only corevalue as an organization for now.

 ``` bash
 # install dependencies